LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

   - Use the **Right** or **Left** arrows to enable or disable.

   When *Timeslot* filtering is disabled the *Timeslot* number is displayed in inverse video.

+  Note.
+This feature does not actually disable a filter, becasue the DMR hardware chip, HR-C6000, does not fully support receiption of signals on both timeslots at the same time.
+This feature uses a software algorithm written by Daniel F1RMB, which initially listens for caller ID data on both timeslots, and when valid data occurs on a timeslot, the firmware just listens on that timeslot.
+If caller ID is not present on the received timeslot for a timeout period of approximately 2.5 seconds, the algorithm checks on the other timeslot and switches to that if caller ID data is on that timeslot.

 #### VFO Quick Menu<!-- linebreak -->